-The Society has a formal structure for managing risks and operates a 'three lines on defence' model which is recognised as an industry standard for risk management.
+The Society has a formal structure for managing risks and operates a 'three lines of defence' model which is recognised as an industry standard for risk management.
 The management of risks is detailed in risk management policies which are set by the Board.

-- First Line: Primary responsibility for managing risk and ensuring controls are in place lies with the business units within the Society the 'first line of defence'.
-Management have a responsibility to understand how risks impact their area of the Society and to put in place controls or mitigating activities. - Second Line: The 'second line of defence' comprises risk management and compliance functions, whose key duties are to monitor and report risk - related practices and information, and to oversee all types of compliance and financial reporting issues.
+- First Line: Primary responsibility for managing risk and ensuring controls are in place lies in the business units within the Society the 'first line of defence'.
+Management have a responsibility to understand how risks impact their area of the Society and to put in place controls or mitigating activities. - Second Line: The 'second line of defence' comprises risk management and compliance functions, whose key duties are to monitor and report risk related practices and information, and to oversee all types of compliance and financial reporting issues.

-The 'second line of defence' defines preventive and detective control requirements, and ensure that such requirements are embedded in the policies and procedures of the first line.
+The 'second line of defence' defines preventive and detective control requirements and ensure that such requirements are embedded in the policies and procedures of the first line.
 It is independent of the first line and applies controls either on an ongoing (e.g. daily) or periodic basis.
-The second line consists primarily of risk and compliance departments.
-The Chief Information Security Officer (CISO) also operates solely in the second line and seeks to continually improve the processes and controls around information governance and security.
+The Cyber Security Advisor also operates solely in the second line and seeks to continually improve the processes and controls around information governance and security.

 • Third Line: Internal Audit provides the 'third line of defence' with independent assurance regarding the activities of the various business units.
 Internal Audit is an outsourced function and the Head of Internal Audit has an independent reporting line directly to the Chair of the Audit Committee.
-The Audit Committee approves the work programme of internal audit and receives reports on the results of the workperformed.
+The Audit Committee approves the work programme of internal audit and receives reports on the results of the work performed.

-The Society's Board and Committee structure in 2019 is as below:
+The Society's Board and Committee structure in 2021 is as below: